f5devcentral/sslo-o365-update/README.md

 ### How to modify the configuration
 - Initiate the `--install` process again with a new `--config` or `--configfile` argument.

   See the JSON configuration template below.
 Anything passed into --config or --configfile must be in the correct JSON format.
-For example, to change on the endpoint:
+For example, to change only the endpoint value:

   `--install --config '{"endpoint": "Worldwide"}'`

-  To change the schedule frequency:
+  To change the schedule frequency (periods):

   `--install --config '{"schedule":{"periods":"monthly"}}'`